Shasn: Gameplay

 SHASN is a competitive strategy board game played between two and five players which gives players an opportunity to influence the maximum number of majority voters in the 9 zones (or constituencies) on the game board.
 Voters are influenced via combinations of resources such as funds, clout, media, and trust.
 These resources are gained by answering questions on the Ideology Cards which are about real-world political, social, and ethical issues.
 The game ends when a majority has been formed in all possible zones on the board.

 There are 4 ideologies in the game including The Capitalist, The Supremo, The Showstopper (originally called The Showman), and The Idealist.
 Players gain Ideology Cards by answering questions.

 The type of ideology card players gain depends on which ideology their chosen answer falls under.
 Within the game, The Capitalist focuses on free trade, The Supremo focuses on identity politics, The Showstopper focuses on gaining media attention through shock tactics, and The Idealist focuses on making the world a better place.
 If the players gain 2, 3, or 5 cards of one ideology, they gain powers specific to that ideology.

 Development and Release

 The development of the game began in January 2018 and continued over the course of one and a half years.
 Anand Gandhi is the executive producer of SHASN.
 The game was also produced by Vinay Shukla and Khushboo Ranka.

-SHASN released to widespread critical acclaim.
-Stephen Gulik of Everything Board Games said, "They nailed American politics better than any other game I can think of.”
-Dan Thurot of Space Biff called it “one of the most unhinged, perceptive, outlandish, and timely games… simultaneously laugh-out-loud funny and… disquieting..”
-Jeremiah Slack of g33k-HQ said, “The game reels you in from the start... once you start playing you cannot help but get excited about your next turn.”
-Jessica Fisher of gameosity commented on the “Razor-fine aesthetic that drew me in instantly."

-SHASN has a huge player base internationally and is now played in over 60 countries.

 As of September 2021, three editions of SHASN have been launched- Standard Edition, Essential Edition, and the Founder's Edition.
 Taking players across many nations and eras, SHASN launched with 5 campaigns - India 2020, USA 2020, UK 2019-20: Brexit, Fall Of The Republic: Rome 40 BCE, and The Future Of Humanity: Earth 2040.